anoulis/CooperativeAgents_SmartCity/README.md

 A project of Veranika Paulava, Aristeidis Noulis , Jonathan Smyth and Cesar Gonzalez in the of master course Multi-Agents System at TUB.

+Implemented with Java and JADE framework.
+ContractNet for negotiations and Yellow Pages for services/requests.

 To Be Done in the future:

 * General Code Restructure to be more scalable.